Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

 \subsection{Search sensitivity}

-It is possible to establish some astrophysical interpretations of the results, even if not identifying signals with sufficient statistical significance to characterize a detection of a gravitational-wave burst.
-Those interpretations come from evaluating the reconstruction burst signals efficiency by the cWB using a Monte Carlo method.
-In this procedure, simulated gravitational-wave signals are added (\textit{injected}) on the LIGO data stream, and the cWB pipeline is engaged to detect them considering the exact configuration of the main search.
-These are software (\textit{ad hoc}) injections that simulate gravitational-wave bursts' passage through the LIGO detector network.
-The cWB contains the MDC Engine, a built-in generator of burst waveforms that provides options to specify waveforms, sky distribution, polarization, injection rate or time, and amplitude of the injections~\cite{mdc_engine}.
+Astrophysical interpretations can be derived from the analysis, even in cases where gravitational-wave burst signals do not reach the statistical significance required for detection.
+These interpretations are based on evaluating the efficiency of the cWB pipeline in reconstructing burst signals, accomplished through a Monte Carlo method.
+In this procedure, synthetic gravitational-wave signals, referred to as \textit{injections}, are inserted into the LIGO data stream, and the cWB pipeline is activated to detect these injected signals, using the same configuration as the primary search.
+These injections are software-generated, designed to simulate the passage of gravitational-wave bursts through the LIGO detector network.
+The cWB incorporates the MDC Engine, an integrated burst waveform generator that offers customizable options for specifying waveforms, sky distribution, polarization, injection rate or time, and amplitude of the injections \cite{cwb_soft}.

-The injections strength is usually expressed by the components of the signal polarizations, in the form of root-sum-squared strain amplitude ($h_\text{rss}$):